-The vision behind the Document Ed. film project was created by filmmaker Alan Dominguez is two-fold: to highlight the stories of immigrants living in sanctuary in Colorado, in their own words; and to partner with young people interested in learning filmmaking skills.
-The project documents several courageous women living in sanctuary in Colorado, illuminating their challenges and unwavering dedication to fighting for their community and their right to stay in the place they call home.
+Colorado filmmaker Alan Domínguez created his Document Ed. film project with a two-fold vision — to highlight the stories of immigrants living in sanctuary in Colorado, in their own words, while also partnering with young people interested in learning documentary filmmaking skills.
+The project is a testimony to the courage and tenacity of immigration and human rights activists in Colorado, illuminating the challenges, and unwavering dedication to fighting for the right to stay in the place they call home.

 Zipporah Roberson, Arts Street@YEA Summer Youth Intern/Artist, shares his experience creating and recording multimedia this past summer, culminating in the Journey 2 Unity Podcast and an art exhibition at McNichols Building called “Our Immigrant Stories”, featuring Denver Housing Authority residents.